Faculty Biography | George Leibowitz

 443 Waterman Building

-George Stuart Leibowitz, Ph.D., LICSW is Assistant Professor at the University of Vermont Department of Social Work and teaches courses in social theory, mental health, substance abuse, policy, and practice.
+George Stuart Leibowitz, Ph.D., LICSW is Chair and Associate Professor at the University of Vermont Department of Social Work and teaches courses in social theory, mental health, substance abuse, policy, and practice.
+Dr. Leibowitz is also Co-Principal Investigator of the Title IV E Child Welfare Traineeship grant.
 His clinical practice experience involves interventions with youth, and conducting mental health and psychosexual evaluations in juvenile justice settings.
-His research interests include co-occurring disorders and trauma and dissociation among adolescents, the assessment and treatment of sexually abusive youth and adult offenders, wraparound programs for youth, family-based interventions, and international social work, with ongoing collaborative projects on mental health and sexual abuse in India and Scotland.
+His consulting, training, and research interests include co-occurring disorders and trauma and dissociation among adolescents, and the assessment and treatment of sexually abusive youth and adult offenders, restorative justice, family-based interventions, and international social work, with ongoing collaborative projects on mental health and sexual abuse in India and Scotland.

 Areas of Expertise: